holandajunior/workaday/README.md

 This project is simple.
 A basic MVC architecture was followed and its packages was created properly.
 Classes and variables names was defined according to its meaning, i hope :) .
 However, it must be itself well documented.

 #### Frontend
-A frontend demo-application to demonstrate using the API is in development.
+A frontend demo-application to demonstrate using the API.

 #### Docker image
 A docker image containing all application to be easy-to-use